sybrew/the-seo-framework/readme.txt

 **For developers:**

+_**Note:** Only public changes are listed; internal functionality changes are listed as a global "improvement"._

 * **Improved:**
 	* The class autoloader now considers folder structure automatically, based on the namespace used.
+	* The script loader now discerns between posts and taxonomies, and can now prevent loading scripts when SEO is disabled for the post type or taxonomy.
 * **Option notes:**
 	* **Removed:**
 		* `attachment_noindex` and sanitization thereof, since 3.1 it's changed to `noindex_post_types['attachment']`.